Space-efficient Data Structure for Next/Previous Larger/Smaller Value Queries: Data structure on arrays with no consecutive equal elements

 Now we describe how to support range minimum, range $q$-th minimum, and next/previous smaller value queries efficiently on $A$ using $\BP{}(\cMin{}(A))$ and $c_{min}$ with $o(n)$-bit additional auxiliary structures.
 Note that both the range minimum and previous smaller value query on $A$ can be answered in $O(1)$ time using $BP(\cMin{}(A))$ with $o(n)$-bit auxiliary structures~\cite{DBLP:journals/talg/NavarroS14, DBLP:conf/dcc/FerradaN16}.
 Thus, it is enough to consider how to support a range $q$-th minimum and next smaller value queries on $A$.
 We introduce the following lemma of Jo and Satti~\cite{DBLP:journals/tcs/JoS16}, which shows that one can answer both queries with some navigational and color queries on $\cMin{}(A)$.

-\begin{lemma}[\cite{DBLP:journals/tcs/JoS16}] Given $\cMin{}(A)$, suppose there exists a data structure, which can answer (i) the tree navigational queries (next/previous sibling, subtree size, degree, level ancestor, child rank, child select, and parent\footnote{refer to Table 1 in \cite{DBLP:journals/talg/NavarroS14} for detailed definitions of the queries}) on $\cMin{}(A)$ in $t(n)$ time, and the following color queries in $s(n)$ time: \begin{itemize} \item $\colorr{}(i)$: return the color of the node $i$ \item $\PRS{}(i)$: return the rightmost red sibling to the left of the node $i$. \item $\NRS{}(i)$: return the leftmost red sibling to the right of the node $i$. \end{itemize} Then for any $q \ge 1$, range $q$-th minimum, and the next smaller value queries on $A$ can be answered in $O(t(n) + s(n))$ time. \end{lemma}
+\begin{lemma}[Lemma 3.1 in \cite{DBLP:journals/tcs/JoS16}] Given $\cMin{}(A)$, suppose there exists a data structure, which can answer (i) the tree navigational queries (next/previous sibling, subtree size, degree, level ancestor, child rank, child select, and parent\footnote{refer to Table 1 in \cite{DBLP:journals/talg/NavarroS14} for detailed definitions of the queries}), and (ii) the following color queries: \begin{itemize} \item $\colorr{}(i)$: return the color of the node $i$. \item $\PRS{}(i)$: return the rightmost red sibling to the left of the node $i$. \item $\NRS{}(i)$: return the leftmost red sibling to the right of the node $i$. \end{itemize} Then for any $q \ge 1$, range $q$-th minimum, and the next smaller value queries on $A$ can be answered in $O(1)$ tree navigational queries along with $O(1)$ $\colorr{}(i)$, $\PRS{}(i)$, and $\NRS{}(i)$ queries on $\cMin{}(A)$. \end{lemma} \begin{proof} In the proof of Lemma 3.1 in \cite{DBLP:journals/tcs/JoS16}, Jo and Satti described how to support range $q$-th minimum and next smaller value queries on $A$ in the paragraphs on $\textsf{RkMinQ}_A(i, j)$ and $\textsf{NSV}_A(i)$, respectively.
+They also introduced the array $V_{min}$ and the operation $node\_color$ to support $\colorr{}(i)$; other operations are analogous to those in this paper. \end{proof}